dbp/cpcj/_interviews/mark-lotto.md

 opportunities than if I were only trying to break into the New York and San Francisco readership.

-Just this morning I saw a Norwegian online publication referring to Matter in their article.<sup id="ref_9">9</sup><span class="marginal-fn footnote" id="foot_9">Brandeggen, Thorbjørn. <a href="http://www.tv2.no/a/6713261">"Hevder deltakere har jukset seg til finaleplass i Mars One."</a> <em>TV2.</em>.
-21 March 2015.
-Web.
-18 June 2015. </span> They had basically just translated the main concepts of Elmo Keep's article.<sup id="ref_10">10</sup><span class="marginal-fn footnote" id="foot_10">Keep, Elmo. . <a href="https://medium.com/matter/mars-one-insider-quits-dangerously-flawed-project-2dfef95217d3">"Mars One Finalist Explains Exactly How It‘s Ripping Off Supporters."</a> <em>Matter.</em>.
-A Matter Organization.
-16 March 2015.
-Web.
-18 June 2015. </span>
+Just this morning I saw a <a href="http://www.tv2.no/a/6713261" target="_blank">Norwegian online publication referring to Matter in their article.</a> They had basically just translated the main concepts of <a href="https://medium.com/matter/mars-one-insider-quits-dangerously-flawed-project-2dfef95217d3" target="_blank">Elmo Keep's article.</a>

-_Really?
-That one's been pretty big for us.
-What's funny is that we actually did a giant piece<sup id="ref_11">11</sup><span class="marginal-fn footnote" id="foot_11">Keep, Elmo. . <a href="https://medium.com/matter/all-dressed-up-for-mars-and-nowhere-to-go-7e76df527ca0">"All Dressed Up For Mars and Nowhere to Go."</a> <em>Matter.</em>.
-A Matter Organization.
-09 Nov.
-2014.
-Web.
-18 June 2015. </span> about it back in November, which basically said everything that's in this latest story, but in the latest story, because we had an actual Mars One finalist who's kind of disclosing his experiences, it has really blown up in a different way.
+What's funny is that we actually did a <a href="https://medium.com/matter/all-dressed-up-for-mars-and-nowhere-to-go-7e76df527ca0" target="_blank">giant piece about it back in November</a>, which basically said everything that's in this latest story, but in the latest story, because we had an actual Mars One finalist who's kind of disclosing his experiences, it has really blown up in a different way.
 We are actually doing another piece today, a further investigation.
 It has the value of a good news scoop.

 So global readership is a goal for Matter?